See You Next Tuesday (band)

 See You Next Tuesday is an American deathcore band from Bay City, Michigan.
-They were signed to Ferret Records, an independent record label based in New Brunswick, New Jersey.
-The group released two full-length studio albums; Parasite (2007) and Intervals (2008), through Ferret before disestablishing in 2009 due to financial problems and personal reasons.
+Founded in 2004, the group was active until their initial disbandment in 2009.
+During this period, they were signed to indie label Ferret Music and released two full-length studio albums, Parasite (2007) and Intervals (2008).
+The band cited financial difficulties and personal circumstances as the primary reasons for their dissolution.

-On May 22, 2015, the group announced that they would make a one-off appearance to perform at Don't Call It A Fest II on September 12, 2015.
-Following the performance, the band announced it would extend the reunion and would be reforming.
-In early 2023 the band released their third full length-album Distractions, the band's first release in 15 years.
+In spring 2015, See You Next Tuesday announced it would be making a one-off appearance to perform at Don't Call It A Fest II on September 12, 2015.
+Following this performance, the group, after deliberations, elected to continue their activities and formally reestablished themselves as an active band, subsequently signing with Good Fight Entertainment.
+In early 2023, they released their third studio album, Distractions, marking their first full-length release in approximately fifteen years.

 History

 See You Next Tuesday was formed in Bay City, Michigan, in February 2004, the band originally started out as a joke, but when the group found their early live performances went well, they began to take their music seriously.
 The group released two EPs with their original vocalist, Brandon "Bear" Schroder before his leaving in late 2006.
 After Schroder's departure, Chris Fox, formerly of the metalcore band Flesh and Blood Robot took his place.
-With this new See You Next Tuesday line-up, they released their debut full-length album Parasite on Ferret Music.
-According to the band members, the album had to be recorded twice due to the loss of the original recordings in a computer crash.
+With this new See You Next Tuesday line-up, they developed their debut full-length album Parasite at Planet Red Studios in Richmond, Virginia and it was released in April 2007 on Ferret Music.
+According to the band members, the album had to be recorded twice due to the original finished guitar and drum tracks being lost in a computer crash.
+It is said that the second recording session (the one that ended up on the record) was a better and smoother recording than the original one that was lost in the crash.
 The album, containing 14 tracks, was produced by Andreas Magnusson, and was released on April 3, 2007, to mixed reviews.

 They have toured extensively in the United States and Canada with a wide variety of bands, including Coalesce, Daughters, August Burns Red, Chasing Victory, From a Second Story Window, The Number Twelve Looks Like You, Job for a Cowboy, Suicide Silence, Winds of Plague, Despised Icon, Psyopus and The Acacia Strain.

 In an interview when asked about the departure of their vocalist Brandon "Bear" Schroder, former bassist Travis Martin explained that he left for health reasons, and directly explained the following: